wadewegner/wadewegner.github.com/content/blog/2026-08-03-cascade-crest-100m-2026-race-report/index.md

 It has been a couple of weeks, and I still get emotional thinking about the finish.
 I am incredibly proud of this one.

-Why?
-Well, six weeks before the race I wasn't even sure I'd be able to start.
-Then, less than a day before the race, the course changed completely.

-Okay, let me back up.

 # My Training this Year

 I had a fantastic start to 2026.
 In January, I won a road half marathon.
 I finished [3rd at the Fort Ebey Kettles Marathon](/2026/02/fort-ebey-kettles-trail-marathon-2026/) in February.
 Badger Mountain 50M in March was a disaster for my stomach, but at [Gorge Waterfalls 100K](/2026/01/gorge-waterfalls-100k-build/) in April I ran almost 51 minutes faster than I had in 2025.
 Even better, my legs still felt strong at the end.